mtlynch/mtlynch.io/_posts/2017-06-10-greenpithumb.md

 The solution we finally settled on is "spray and pray."
 It is a solution borne out of looking around my apartment for items that might solve this problem.
 We cut a finger off of [a small kitchen glove](http://amzn.to/2rQVES9), fastened it to the water tube with a tightly doubled rubber band, and made lots of holes in the underside of the glove rubber using both a sewing needle and fingernail clippers.
 We turned the pump on and the severed finger of the glove immediately launched off the water tube, spraying my wall in the process.
 We reattached everything, but this time, we drove a safety pin through the water tube just in front of the rubber bands so that they can't slide forward.

-It's not the most *elegant* solution, but it works.
+It's not the most *elegant* solution, but it mostly works.

 <div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/s/xjqmj/wfilnx" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>